ome/omero-documentation/omero/developers/scripts/user-guide.rst

 The easiest way to get started is to take an existing script and edit it for your needs.
 An example created for the purpose of this tutorial can be found at
-:source:`Edit_Descriptions.py <examples/ScriptingService/Edit_Descriptions.py>`.
+:source:`Edit_Descriptions.py <examples/ScriptingService/ d.py>`.
-You should organize your scripts on your local machine in a way that makes sense to users, since your local file paths will be mimicked on the server and used to organize script menus in OMERO.insight (see screen-shot above).
+You should organize your scripts on your local machine in a way that makes sense to users, since your local file paths will be mimicked on the server and used to organize script menus in the clients (see screen-shot above).

 ::